alramdein/covid-19-stats/README.md

 # Covid-19-Statistics

-Covid-19-Statistics application created by Alif Ramdani.
+Covid-19-Statistics application to show global COVID-19 statistic and detail per country.
 Data consumed from https://covid19.mathdro.id/ API.
+This project using **Webpack** as a *local development server* and to *bundle* files that ready to deploy in production. **Webpack** bundle implementation is demonstrated in https://github.com/alramdein/covid-19-stats-live.

+This project live on: https://alramdein.github.io/covid-19-stats-live

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/get-npm) to install `covid-19-stats` dependencies.